 The student remains on warning if he/she subsequently earns a Financial Aid Cumulative GPA of less than 2.0 and has a Financial Aid Term GPA of 2.0 or higher.
 A student who fails to meet the standards of academic progress during the warning term is placed on financial aid suspension.
 Applications for financial aid, including loans, are not certified while a student is on financial aid suspension.
+Any student that goes on financial aid warning will be automatically enrolled in the "College Success" class for the following semester.

-To regain eligibility for financial aid, the student must enroll at TSTC on at least a half-time basis for one term, pay the expenses related to that enrollment, and attain the financial aid standards of academic progress.
+To regain eligibility for financial aid, the student must enroll at TSTC on at least a half-time basis for up to two terms, pay the expenses related to that enrollment, and attain the financial aid standards of academic progress.
 After this is achieved, the student is again eligible to apply for financial aid.